codess-aus/DP-200/README.md

 You should use **round-robin** distribution for the StagingFactTable table.
 This method **distributes table rows evenly across all distributions and improves loading performance** during the ETL process.

+You should perform the following actions in any order:
+• Create a database master key.
+• Create an external data source for Azure Blob Storage.
+• Create an external file format from parquet file.
+• Create an external table.
+• Load the data in the FactSaleOrders table using T -SQL.

+You should first create a database master key.
+This master key stores shared keys to access Azure Blob Storage.

+You should create an external data source for Azure Blob Storage to allow the connection between the Azure SQL Data Warehouse and Azure Blob Storage.

+You should create an external file format for the parquet file to configure how PolyBase will import the data using the parquet files.

+You should create an external table.
+The external table is a representation of the data stored in Azure Blob Storage as a table.
+You need to use the external data source and the external file format previously defined with the parquet file to create this table.

+You should load the data in the FactSaleOrders table using T-SQL.
+The external table created previously supports common T -SQL queries.
+You could use an INSERT INTO SELECT statement to load data from the external table to the FactSaleOrders table.

+You should not enable PolyBase support with the sp_configure command.
+Enabling PolyBase support is only required for an on-premises SQL Server.
+Azure Synapse Analytics support for PolyBase is enabled by default.

+You should not enable T DE.
+T DE is used to encrypt data in rest.
+T DE should not be enabled to use PolyBase.

+You should not load the parquet file into a staging table.
+You can directly use the data in the parquet file using the T -SQL statements from the external table.
+You do not need to create a staging table to load the data.